IM-94 June 11, 2019; IM-48 August 7, 2018

-To determine the parents’ available resources follow the instructions in Section 1030.000.00 on what is included as an available resource.
+To determine the parents’ available resources follow the instructions in Section 1030.000.00 Available Resources (OAA and PTD) on what is included as an available resource.
 All resources that would be considered available if the parent were the applicant are deemed, with the exception of retirement accounts.
 For the purpose of deeming resources to disabled children, exclude retirement accounts (individual retirement accounts (IRA), 401(k) plans, 403(b) plans, Keogh plans, pension plans, etc.) that belong to their parents.

 Add the deemed resources to the child’s available resources.
 If the total is less than the individual resource limit, the child is eligible on the factor of available resources.
 If the total exceeds the individual resource limit, the child is ineligible.

-Refer to Appendix J MHABD Standards for the current resource maximums.
+Refer to MHABD Appendix J for the current resource maximums.